NVIDIA/cuDecomp/docs/autotuning.rst

     options%halo_extents = [1, 1, 1]

     options%halo_periods = [.true., .true., .true]

+There is an additional entry, :code:`halo_padding`, to supply the padding argument to use during halo autotuning.
+This entry defaults to supplying zero padding.
+In this example, we do not supply non-zero padding for the halo operations so we leave this entry default valued.

 With the grid descriptor configuration and autotuning options structures created and populated, we can now create the grid descriptor with autotuning.